talmosko/thoughts/demo.md

 # Add a few tasks

+> Let's complete the list of features for this todo app

+---

 - Create
 - Update
 - Delete
 - Validation
 - Backend methods
 - Authentication